boris-spas/prettymd/JavaScript.md

 ##### Example

-objective: log amount of lines
+objective: replace tab characters with 4 spaces

-description: count the amount of lines in the fenced code block and log them
+description: find tab characters in the code block and replace them by 4 space

 params:

 ```
 ~~~
 define foobar() {
 	print "Welcome to flavor country!";
 }
 ~~~